Aslan11/crypto-trading-agents/README.md

 4. The feature engineering service processes those ticks via `ComputeFeatureVector`.
 5. The momentum service emits buy/sell signals using `EvaluateStrategyMomentum` and continues processing while the tool runs.
 6. The ensemble agent approves intents with `PreTradeRiskCheck` and publishes them to the `IntentBus`.
-7. The mock execution agent picks up approved intents and prints simulated order fills.
+7. The mock execution service picks up approved intents and prints simulated order fills.

 If Binance is blocked in your region, pass `"exchange": "coinbaseexchange"` when starting workflows such as `SubscribeCEXStream`.
 Use trading pairs like `BTC/USD`.
 For private Coinbase endpoints, set `COINBASEEXCHANGE_API_KEY` and `COINBASEEXCHANGE_SECRET` in your environment.